Evan Henry Llewellyn: Political career

 In the 1885 general election, Llewellyn was elected as Member of Parliament (MP) for North Somerset and held the seat until the 1892 general election.
-He was re-elected for the seat in the 1895 general election and held it until the 1906 general election.
+He was re-elected for the seat in the 1895 general election and held it through the 1900 election until the 1906 general election.
+However, he had by February 1903 indicated his intent to step down at the next election, which only took place three years later in 1906.

 He was a Justice of the Peace and Deputy Lieutenant of Somerset.

 Personal life

 In 1868, Llewellyn married Mary Blanche Somers (1847–1900), a daughter of Elizabeth Williams and Thomas Somers of Mendip-Lodge, Somerset.
 Together, they lived at Langford Court, Somerset and were the parents of: